 Mezzosoprano (and occasionally soprano, alto or tenor) with a love for opera, operetta and late Romantic music, especially French.
-Currently studying with Marcel Reijans at the Codarts conservatory in Rotterdam and first alto with Wishful Singing.
+Currently a student with Marcel Reijans at the Codarts conservatory in Rotterdam and first alto with Wishful Singing.

 Get in touch if you have any cool projects – and check out my blog, it’s quite nice.

 At the beginning of November, I came up with this #30daysofexcuses challenge.
 The idea is to track whether or not you practise every day for

 Don’t do ab workouts or it will mess with your breath support.
 Right?

 Let me de-bunk this myth right off the bat.